 MP for North Devon

-Ian Roome is the Liberal Democrat MP for North Devon, elected in July 2024.
-He serves on the Defence Committee and on the Select Committee on the Armed Forces Bill, and has declared multiple financial interests including ongoing paid employment.
+Ian Roome is the Liberal Democrat MP for North Devon, elected in 2024.
+He currently serves on the Defence Committee and the Select Committee on the Armed Forces Bill, indicating a focus on defence issues.

 Generated 21 February 2026